faprieto96/pystrategy_test_py/README.md

 # PYSTRATEGY TEST

-This a test for the pyStrategy function
+This a test for the pyStrategy function.